-The diagnosis can usually be made by a doctor's examination of the hip, plus an X-ray.
+The diagnosis can usually be made by a specialist, by examination of the hip, plus an X-ray.
 Sometimes other tests may be needed if the diagnosis is not clear or if a more detailed picture of the hip joint is needed.
 Possible tests may include:

 - A magnetic resonance imaging (MRI) scan.